chnm/thatcamp-org/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 == Frequently Asked Questions ==

-If your question isn't here, ask your own question at [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin?forum_id=10#postform). *Please do not email with questions.*
+If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin). *Please do not email with questions.*

+= How can I move the related posts display? =

+If you do not want to show the Related Posts display in its default position (right below the post content), first go to YARPP options and turn off the "automatically display" options in the "website" section.
+If you would like to instead display it in your sidebar and you have a widget-aware theme, YARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets".

+If you would like to add the Related Posts display elsewhere, edit your relevant theme file (most likely something like `single.php`) and add the PHP code `related_posts();` within [The Loop](http://codex.wordpress.org/The_Loop) where you want to display the related posts.

+= I'm using the Thumbnails display in YARPP 4.
+How can I change the thumbnail size? =

+The thumbnail size can be specified programmatically by adding `add_image_size( 'yarpp-thumbnail', $width, $height, true );` to your theme's `functions.php` file with appropriate width and height variables.
+In the future I may add some UI to the settings to also set this... feedback is requested on whether this is a good idea.

+Each time you change YARPP's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
+I highly recommend the [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin for this purpose.
+See also the next question.

+= I'm using the Thumbnails display in YARPP 4.
+Why aren't the right size thumbnails being served? =

+By default if an appropriately sized thumbnail is not available in WordPress, a larger image will be served and will be made to fit in the thumbnail space via CSS.
+Sometimes this means images will be scaled down in a weird way, so it is not ideal... what you really want is for YARPP to serve appropriately-sized thumbnails.

+There are two options for doing so:

+* First, you can use the [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin to generate all these thumbnail-sized images in a batch process.
+This puts you in control of when this resizing process happens on your server (which is good because it can be processor-intensive).
+New images which are uploaded to WordPress should automatically get the appropriate thumbnail generated when the image is uploaded.

+* Second, you can turn on a feature in YARPP to auto-generate appropriate size thumbnails on the fly, if they have not yet been created.
+Doing this type of processing on the fly does not scale well, so this feature is turned off by default.
+But if you run a smaller site with less traffic, it may work for you.
+Simply add `define('YARPP_GENERATE_THUMBNAILS', true);` to your theme's `functions.php` file.

 = How can I use the custom template feature? =

 YARPP's [custom templates feature](http://mitcho.com/blog/projects/yarpp-3-templates/) allows you to uber-customize the related posts display using the same coding conventions and [Template Tags](http://codex.wordpress.org/Template_Tags) as in WordPress themes.
 Custom templates must be in your *active theme's main directory* in order to be recognized by YARPP.
 If your theme did not ship with YARPP templates, move the files in the `yarpp-templates` directory which ships with YARPP into your active theme's main directory.
 Be sure to move the *files* (which must be named `yarpp-template-`...`.php`) to your theme, not the entire directory.

-= How can I move the related posts display? =

-If you do not want to show the Related Posts display in its default position (right below the post content), first go to YARPP options and turn off the "automatically display" option in the "website" section.
-If you would like to instead display it in your sidebar and you have a widget-aware theme, YARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets".

-If you would like to add the Related Posts display elsewhere, edit your relevant theme file (most likely something like `single.php`) and add the PHP code `related_posts();` within [The Loop](http://codex.wordpress.org/The_Loop) where you want to display the related posts.
-This method can also be used to display YARPP on pages other than single-post displays, such as on archive pages.

 = Does YARPP slow down my blog/server? =

 The YARPP calculation of related content does make a little impact, yes.
 However, YARPP caches all of its results, so any post's results need only be calculated once.
 YARPP's queries have been significantly optimized in version 3.5.

-If you find that the YARPP database calls are still too database-intensive, try the following:

-* turning off "cross relate posts and pages";
-* turning on "show only previous posts";

-These options can be found in the "Relatedness" metabox which you can display from the "Screen Options" tab.
-All of these can improve database performance.

 If you are running a large site and need to throttle YARPP's computation, try the official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin which adds this throttling functionality.

-If you are in the process of looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/#a_aid=4ed59d7ac5dae).
+If you are looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/#a_aid=4ed59d7ac5dae).

-= Every page just says "no related posts"!
-What's up with that? =
+= Many pages list "no related posts". =

 Most likely you have "no related posts" right now as the default "match threshold" is too high.
-Here's what I recommend to find an appropriate match threshold: , lower your match threshold in the YARPP options to something very low, like 1.
-(If you don't see the match threshold, you may need to display the "Relatedness" options via the "Screen Options" at the top.)
+Here's what I recommend to find an appropriate match threshold: lower your match threshold in the YARPP options to something very low, like 1.
+(If you don't see the match threshold, you may need to display the "Relatedness" options via the "Screen Options" tab at the top.)
 Most likely the really low threshold will pull up many posts that aren't actually related (false positives), so look at some of your posts' related posts and their match scores.
 This will help you find an appropriate threshold.
 You want it lower than what you have now, but high enough so it doesn't have many false positives.

-I am currently seeking information from users who cannot get related posts anywhere in order to debug this issue: [more information here](http://wordpress.org/support/topic/no-related-posts-1?replies=21#post-2464940).

 = Are there any plugins that are incompatible with YARPP? =

-* DISQUS: go to the DISQUS plugin advanced settings and turn on the "Check this if you have a problem with comment counts not showing on permalinks".
+* [DISQUS](https://wordpress.org/extend/plugins/disqus-comment-system/): go to the DISQUS plugin advanced settings and turn on the "Check this if you have a problem with comment counts not showing on permalinks".
 * [SEO_Pager plugin](http://wordpress.org/support/topic/267966): turn off the automatic display option in SEO Pager and instead add the code manually.
 * [Pagebar 2](http://www.elektroelch.de/hacks/wp/pagebar/);
 * [WP Contact Form III plugin and Contact Form Plugin](http://wordpress.org/support/topic/392605);
 * Other related posts plugins, obviously, may also be incompatible.

-Please submit similar bugs by starting a new thread on [the WordPress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin?forum_id=10#postform).
+Please submit similar bugs by starting a new thread on [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin).
 I check the forums regularly and will try to release a quick bugfix.

 = Does YARPP work with full-width characters or languages that don't use spaces between words? =